DannyArends/DaNode/README.md

 STRUCTURE

-The DaNode server is designed to handle multiple websites independant and simultaneously.
-The DaNode front-end routes incomming HTTP requests to the correct web folder.
+The DaNode server is designed to handle multiple websites independent and simultaneously.
+The DaNode front-end routes incoming HTTP requests to the correct web folder.
 It allows for multiple index pages and executes scripts in other languages (PHP, Python, D and R).
-Results from CGI scripts are parsed back into the DaNode system, (e.g. check errors, infinite loops) and send to the requesting client.
+Results from CGI scripts monitored and parsed back into the DaNode system, (e.g. check errors, infinite loops) and if correct are send to the requesting client.

 EXAMPLES